mkellerman/PSTwitterAPI/README.md

 ## Features

-- API Helpers cmdlets to mimic the Twitter API enpoints.
+- API Helpers cmdlets to mimic +120 Twitter API enpoints.
-- Handles loops to request more data (eg: 200 tweets per call).
 - You can set multiple ApiKey/Token.
 - Handles rate limit for you, and rotate through your ApiKeys.
+- [WIP] Handles loops to request more data (eg: 200 tweets per call).

 ## Installation